 Art Therapy for Depression

 Depression is one of the most common forms of emotional dysregulation, ranging from mild to severely debilitating illnesses.
-The creation of art can increase the production of dopamine which can, in turn, raise one’s mood.
-The value of the creative process also involves anxiety reduction and self-discovery.
+Art can increase the production of dopamine to help raise mood.
+The value of creativity also involves anxiety reduction and self-discovery.

-Art therapy techniques that require clients to describe and share their art aim to reduce depressive symptoms by:
+Art therapy techniques to help reduce depressive symptoms include:

 - Providing an opportunity to express and observe their negative thoughts